yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 ## Manual Rebalancing
 Production machines may be restarted every few days, may fail abnormally and then restarted, or new machines may be started and added to the grid.
-To allow even distribution of primary IMDG instances or to simply stretch the running instances across all available machines manually, you may use the [Rebalancing utility|^Rebalance.zip].
+To allow even distribution of primary IMDG instances or to simply stretch the running instances across all available machines manually, you may use the depanlinkRebalancing utilitytengahlink/attachment_files/sbp/Rebalance.zipbelakanglink.
 The utility spreads primary and backup IMDG instances evenly across all the machines running GSCs.
-See full details how to run this utility, within the readme at the [Rebalance.zip|^Rebalance.zip].
+See full details how to run this utility, within the readme at the depanlinkRebalance.ziptengahlink/attachment_files/sbp/Rebalance.zipbelakanglink.

 ## How GigaSpaces rebalancing works?
 GigaSpaces runtime environments differentiates between a Container (GSC) or **Grid Node** that is running within a single JVM instance and an **IMDG Node**, also called a logical partition.
 A partition has one primary instance and zero or more backup instances.